italian dessert recipes

 • and a few other ingredients

-cannoli recipes 02 Yes.
+Yes.
 In this case it does.
-The cannoli shells are always the same shape and usually small or large:
+Cannoli shells are always the same shape and usually either small or large:

 • The "cannulicchi" is no bigger than a finger.